-- 1) Boats must be molded V-bottoms. - 2) Capsule and roll cages are allowed.
-Boats with less than 20" of molded depth at the driver's seat (external keel to top of gunnel) must have a roll cage per APBA Super Sport class specs. - 3) Driver's seat must not be more than 36" aft of midships. - 1) Steering: Mechanical push/pull (Ride Guide style) or Cable and Pulley Steering is allowed per APBA OPC standards. - 2) 49.99 cu.
-In. engines must be visually stock production and mass marketed class E (49.99 cu.in. max. total piston displacement).
+- Standard mechanical push/pull (ride guide style) or cable and pulley steering is allowed per APBA OPC standards - 2) 49.99 cubic inch engines must be visually stock production and mass marketed Class E (49.99 cu.
+In max total piston displacement).
 An overbore of up to .040 is allowed.
-Internal modifications are allowed, so long as externally the powerhead appears stock. - 3) 56 cu.
-In. engines must meet SST60 powerhead rules with the following exceptions: - a) Any 56 cu in block may be ground to specs (no aluminum but for glue line) - b) Any Stock 3 cyl crank is acceptable - c) Over bore to .040 is acceptable - d) Any brand of piston, so long as it meets SST60 spec. - e) Any reed material, must have reed stops - f) Any tuner/adapter (on 20" midsection)

-- g) Any cylinder head so long as it meets spec. - 4) Power trim is not allowed.
-Engines with factory power trim must be operable at the transom only, or disconnected.
-In addition, all engines must be tied down to prevent kick-up. - 5) Thrust jacks and upper mount snubbers are allowed.
-(No solid mounts allowed.) - 6) Engine Modifications: - h) Tilt switches, oil injection and rev limiters may be rendered inoperative. - i) Two 1-inch diameter holes can be drilled in the lower unit above the cavitation plates (readily plugged for testing and water skiing).

-- j) Cosmetic appearance may be changed.

-- 7) Propellers any through hub allowed.

-- 8) Engines must be mounted such that when trim parallel to running surface, the center line of the propeller shaft is located 5 inches below the running surface.

-- 9) 20-inch midsection only is allowed.
+Internal modifications are allowed, so long as externally the powerhead appears stock - 3) 56 cubic inch engines must meet SST60 powerhead rules with the following exceptions: - a) Any 56 cu in block may be ground to specs (no aluminum but for glue line) - b) Any stock 3-cylinder crank is acceptable as long as it meets SST60 specifications - c) Over bore to .040 is acceptable - d) Any brand of piston, so long as it meets SST60 specifications - e) Any reed material is acceptable, must have reed stops - f) Any tuner/adapter (on 20" mid-section) - g) Any cylinder head so long as it meets specifications - 4) Power trim is allowed.
+Engines without power trim must be locked or tied down to prevent kickup - 5) Oil injection and rev limiters may be rendered inoperative - 6) Engine modifications: - a) Any above cavitation plate exhaust relief is allowed - b) Cosmetic appearance may be changed - 7) Propellers must be the through-the-hub exhaust type - 8) Engines must be mounted such that when the trim is parallel to the running surface, the center of the propeller shaft is located 5 inches below the running surface - 9) Only a 20-inch midsection is allowed

-5. ALTERED CLASSES
+D.ALTERED CLASSES